-Aside from flexural checks, one of the most important points to consider in the design of pile cap is the Punching Shear Checks.
-As we all know, Punching Shear is a concentrated load causing a shear stress on the section around the load and this load should be resisted by the structural member from where the concentrated load or the reaction is rested.
+Aside from flexural checks, one of the most important points to consider in the design of the pile cap is the Punching Shear Checks.
+As we all know, Punching Shear is a concentrated load causing shear stress on the section around the load and this load should be resisted by the structural member from where the concentrated load or the reaction is rested.
 In punching shear considerations, there are actually two checks to consider in the design of pile caps.
 One is the punching shear strength of pile cap due to the concentered load of the column and the other is the shear strength of pile caps due to the reactions of a pile or group of piles.
 Punching shear checks should be taken seriously as structural failures due to punching before it occurs leaves a minimal warning or specifically, no warning at all.
 As a structural engineer, of course, the safety of the occupants is more important than anything else that is why we need to be very cautious in our design concerning punching shears.

 After the geometrical assumptions as tackled in previous article Pile Cap Design Assumptions and Recommendations were made, the design validation using software or manual calculations should be done accordingly.
 One of the verifications required is to check if the design thickness is adequate to resist the concentrated load or reactions, if not we need to increase the thickness or provide additional shear reinforcements.
 But, usually, the first thing that comes in the structural designer’s mind is to increase the thickness rather than providing the shear reinforcements, especially if you are designing a pile cap.

 This article will be discussing on how to perform a Punching Shear Checks in Pile Caps.
 It will show you how to consider the punching shear checks using the SAFE program and the punching shear capacity checks as specified by the ACI code.